Efficient ECG-based Atrial Fibrillation Detection via Parameterised Hypercomplex Neural Networks: Experiments and Results

-\sstitle{AF Detection} The experimental comparison between PH-CNNs and real-valued models on the CPSC 2021 data is summarised in Table~\ref{tab:results_2lead}.
-Using Multi-Scopic as the CNN backbone yielded with 2.4488 the highest score \(S_{\text{AF}}\) for detecting the start and endpoints of AF episodes.
+\sstitle{AF Detection} Using PH-Multi-Scopic as the CNN backbone yielded the highest score \(S_{\text{AF}}\) for detecting the start and end points of AF episodes on CPSC 2021 data (see Table~\ref{tab:results_2lead}).
 This value is also comparable to most challenge submissions~\cite{Wang2021}, however, a direct comparison is difficult due to different test sets.
-PH-Multi-Scopic (\(n\!=\!2\), \(p\!<\!0.001\) in one-tailed z-test) and PH-ResNet (\(n\!=\!4\), \(p\!<\!0.05\)) models achieve a higher UAR than the corresponding real-valued networks.
+PH-Multi-Scopic (\(n{=}2\), \(p{<}0.001\) in one-tailed z-test) and PH-ResNet (\(n{=}4\), \(p{<}0.05\)) models achieve a higher UAR than the corresponding real-valued networks.
 A possible explanation is the ability of PH layers to learn inter-channel relations due to weight sharing.
 These two models still achieve high UARs when the model is further compressed with \(n\!=\!4\).
-However, the UAR decreases notably when using PH-DenseNet (\(n\!=\!2\), \(p\!<\!0.001\)), while \(S_{\text{AF}}\) is comparable.
-A large parameter reduction can be observed using PHC layers in all CNNs, saving approximately \mbox{-50\,\%} CNN parameters for \(n\!=\!2\) and \mbox{-75\,\%} for \(n\!=\!4\).
-Even though the depth-wise convolutions in ResNet couldn't be adapted to PHC, the number of parameters are notably reduced due to PH point-wise convolutions.
-The compression of the CNN module impacts the overall number of parameters the most because the CNN accounts for \mbox{62\,-\,87\,\%} of the model size.
-The use of PHM layers also reduces the parameter size of the FC layers in the SE and MLP module to approximately \(1/n\).
-The smallest model is the PH-Multi-Scopic with only 61\,k parameters for \(n\!=\!4\).

-\sstitle{Abnormality Classification} A substantial model compression can be observed on the 12-lead data where \(n\!=\!12\) (see Table~\ref{tab:results_12lead}).
-The number of parameters in all three CNNs is reduced by more than 80\%.
-Combined with the PHM layers in SE and MLP modules, this also results in a large overall parameter reduction.
-The classification performance between PH and real-valued models is comparable, but differs by about 2\,\% for ResNet (\(p\!<\!0.1\)), for example.
-Therefore, a slight trade-off exists between increased parameter saving and classification performance.
+However, the UAR decreases for PH-DenseNet (\(n{=}2\), \(p{<}0.001\)), while \(S_{\text{AF}}\) is comparable.
+Both metrics are calculated from the same sequence output, but the UAR weights all classes equally and doesn't evaluate the AF on-/offsets.
+The PH-DenseNets generalise worse on the PAF class in the validation and test sets, possibly due to DenseNet's simpler structure and limited ability to learn useful features from this data.
+The previously proposed models~\cite{Hannun2019,Ribeiro2020:ecg,Wen2022:cpsc2021-work} achieve comparable UARs to the best proposed small-scale model, while using significantly more parameters.
+They also have a notably lower \(S_{\text{AF}}\) than PH-Multi-Scopic and are therefore worse at detecting the start and end of AF episodes.